-Archaeological resources and historic properties have been documented in the vicinity of the project.
-However, the project will not extend outside of areas that have already been disturbed by previous construction, maintenance, and utility work.
-A "No Archaeological Survey Required Form" was completed by NCDOT Archaeology Group on June 4, 2019.
+A No Archaeological Survey Required Form was completed by NCDOT Archaeology Group on April 24, 2019 (see attachment).
+The area of potential effects (APE) is contained within significantly disturbed rightof-way along existing roadways and it is unlikely that intact archaeological deposits will be impacted by the project.
 In the unlikely event that archaeological remains are encountered during the signalization upgrade project, work will cease in that area and the NCDOT Archaeology Group will be notified immediately.